sunnyjandu/AI_Impact_on_Jobs/README.md

 * Did the data limit you, and did you use an alternative approach to meet these challenges?
 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

+$\color{red}{\text{end}}$

 ## Ethical considerations
-* Were there any data privacy, bias or fairness issues with the data?
-* How did you overcome any legal or societal issues?

-$\color{red}{\text{end}}$
+This Kaggele Dataset is *'synthetic, ensuring no personal or identifiable data'* as mentioned on the site.

 ## Unfixed Bugs
 Under the README file --> Data Context --> Snippit of the Dataset: [View Here](./output.html).